juergenpabel/HAL9000-installer/README.md

 `./start.sh`

 This installer-application features a text-based user-interface (TUI) and thus can even be used via SSH.
 It looks nice(-ish) with a resolution of at least 120 columns and 30 rows.

+The installer should work on any (recent) Debian-based Linux system.
+During the installation process it installs some system packages (podman, ...), creates a local non-privileged user (and group) 'hal9000' for executing the HAL9000 application in containers, configures various system settings for a uniform system configuration and downloads (or builds) the container images.
+At last, it registers the containers to be run on system startup using a systemd user-instance (using the 'hal9000' user).
+That's about it.

 The installer-application features 3 screens:
 - Installer (press '1' or use a mouse to click on the label in the footer)
 - Terminal (press '2' or use a mouse to click on the label in the footer)
 - Help screen (press '9' or use a mouse to click on the label in the footer)